TheAlgorithms/Python/data_structures/binary_tree/binary_tree_traversals.md

 The traversal order of postorder traversal is `left-right-root`.

-This one is a bit of a challange.
+This one is a bit of a challenge.
 It deserves the `hard` tag of leetcode.

 In this case, the root node is printed not as the first but the last one.
 A cunning way to do it is to: